-We look at the variable spending across all 14 churches, identify efficiencies, and put together a church operating budget that supports the right amount of spending per adult.
+We look at the variable spending across all of our churches, identify efficiencies, and put together a church operating budget that supports the right amount of spending per adult.
 So, as the adult attendance grows, so does the variable spending.

 Compensation is connected and linked to increased responsibilities that are directly related to the mission and vision of Mars Hill, which are given by supervisors and communicated between leadership and employees.
 Each position is assigned a staff level (staff, supervisor, manager, director, etc.) based on level of responsibility.
 The staff level determines the compensation range and vacation eligibility.